hipay/hipay-docs/hipay-marketplace-cashout-mirakl-integration/6-Usage.md

 	$ php bin/console cashout:generate

 #### Execution
-1. Retrieves the *PAYMENT* transactions from Mirakl to get all the payment vouchers of the cycle.
+1. Retrieves the *PAYMENT* transactions from Mirakl to get all invoices of the cycle.
-2. Calculates the amount due to the vendors and the operator thanks to the retrieved payment vouchers.
+2. Get the amount due to the vendors and the operator thanks to the invoices.
 3. Creates the operations to be executed afterwards, validates and saves them.
-4. Executes, on the HiPay platform, the transfer of operations in statuses *CREATED* and *TRANSFER_FAILED* dating from at least one day.
+4. Adjust operations amount to deal with past negative operations

 #### Argument